trentm/node-rastap/README.md

 - pluggable output formats
 - DWIM-y features

+TODO: Clarify which from https://github.com/tapjs/node-tap#why-tap are goals here.
+It is a good list.

+Why:
+- Tape incorrectly handles skips (see examples/**/skipping.test.js).
+Node-tap gets it right.
+- ...

 ## compatibility with node-tape

 Incomplete.
 I *may* attempt to make rastap be as compatible as possible to